-Master of Engineering (MEng) Biomedical Track
+Master of Engineering (MEng)

 The Master of Engineering (MEng) program is designed around tracks centered on professional areas of activity and intended for engineers already in the profession seeking to add depth to their knowledge or acquire new specialized knowledge.
-The MEng program currently offers a biomedical track.
-New tracks will be developed in the future.
+The programs offers tracks in 6 focus areas: Biological/Chemical, Biomedical, Electrical, Energy, Materials Science, Mechanical engineering.